-A majority of donors (53 percent) say they plan to continue giving, but more carefully than before in light of the COVID-19 pandemic, based on a new study of 630 US donors sponsored by Dunham + Company and conducted from April 17-21 by Campbell Rinker.
+A majority of donors (53 percent) say they plan to continue giving, but more carefully than before due to the COVID-19 pandemic, based on a new donor confidence study of 630 US donors sponsored by Dunham + Company.
 Just 20 percent said they would stop giving until the economy is back up and running.

 The remaining 28 percent said they keep giving regardless of the pandemic.
-This sentiment is especially strong among donors who frequent religious services at least weekly, with 40 percent indicating their ongoing commitment to giving, which is more than double the percentage of those who do not frequent religious services (19 percent).
+Donor confidence is especially strong among donors who attend religious services at least weekly.
+40 percent of weekly attenders said they would keep giving, more than double the percentage of those who do not attend church or temple (19 percent).

 The oldest donors, regular churchgoers, and self-described conservative donors were significantly more likely to say their giving would remain unchanged compared to younger donors, less frequent churchgoers, and liberal donors.

-Half of donors (52 percent) said they expected to give the same as before, while one in six donors (17 percent) expected to give more, indicating that nearly 7 out of 10 (69%) would give the same or more.
+In total, 69 percent of donors would give the same or more in 2020 than they did last year.
+Just over half of donors said they expected to give the same as last year, while one in six donors expected to give more.
 What is especially important is this sentiment is strongest among the key giving demographics of regular churchgoers (75 percent), self-identified conservatives (74 percent) and Boomers (78 percent).

 Beyond this, the Coronavirus pandemic is the leading reason donors who expect to give more will do so: 33 percent of this group cites the pandemic as the main reason for giving more, compared to just 23 percent who say they expect to give more due to their financial situation.

-The hardest hit donor families are those who make $25,000 annually or less, with 46 percent saying they are finding it very or extremely challenging right now, whereas only 13% of households making $75,000 or more are saying the same.
+The hardest hit donor families are those who make $25,000 annually or less, with 46 percent saying they are finding it very or extremely challenging right now.
+In contrast, only 13% of households making $75,000 or more said the same.
 Minorities are also feeling the pain, with 34 percent saying they are struggling.
+This obviously impacts their confidence as donors.

 Positive Long-term Outlook

+Donors are confident in the work of charities as well.
 Six in ten US donors now say charities in America are doing either good or excellent work (60 percent), vs. 48 percent in August 2018.
-The proportion who said charities are doing ‘excellent’ grew from 8 percent to 12 percent in the past 18 months, while the small proportion who say charities are doing a ‘poor’ job fell by half.
+Donors who said charities are doing ‘excellent’ grew from 8 percent to 12 percent in the past 18 months.
+Only a few donors said charities are doing a ‘poor’ job, and this percentage dropped by half.
+These factors contribute to a stronger donor confidence rating.

 This helps explain why donors are now more positive that their giving will return to normal once the economy returns (46 percent) than they were in August 2018 (37 percent).
 Another contributing factor might be recent gains in household income.
 Nearly two thirds of donors said changing income had no effect on their giving, and just one in five (19 percent) said that an income change had reduced their giving.